FAQ

 How many people have you treated with treatment goals like mine?

-Remember that the research also indicates that the “fit” with the therapist is also important for good treatment outcome.
+Remember that the research indicates that the “fit” with the therapist is also important for good treatment outcome.
 It is ok to test drive a few therapists to find a good “fit” for your goals.

 What is the difference between CBT and DBT?